-For the tour to the USA, the Chamber Orchestra will present repertoire from the classic string orchestra repertoire as well as works by both Australian and American composers.
-The orchestra will also perform with the choir and present both solo and small ensemble items.
+For the tour to the USA, the Chamber Orchestra presented repertoire from the classic string orchestra repertoire as well as works by both Australian and American composers.
+The orchestra also performed with the choir and presented both solo and small ensemble items.

 Barker Tour Choir

-The 2013 Tour Choir is drawn from the members of Barker's 130 voice Senior Choir (un-auditioned chorus from years 10-12) and the prestigious Chamber Choir (30 voice auditioned chorus drawn from years 11 and 12).
+The 2013 Tour Choir was drawn from the members of Barker's 130 voice Senior Choir (un-auditioned chorus from years 10-12) and the prestigious Chamber Choir (30 voice-auditioned chorus drawn from years 11 and 12).
 Both Senior and Chamber Choir count numerous wins in the youth choir, sacred and chamber sections of the Sydney Eisteddfod and the Chamber Choir has multiple victories in the John Lamble Australasian Choral Championship.
 Choral groups from Barker have performed on national television and radio and toured to Europe, the UK and the USA.
-They also fulfil the duties of Barker College's Chapel Choir and have performed liturgically in many major churches in Australia and beyond.
+They also fulfill the duties of Barker College's Chapel Choir and have performed liturgically in many major churches in Australia and beyond.

-For the tour of the USA the choir will present Christmas music from around the world, including Australian works unknown in the USA.
+For the tour of the USA the choir presented Christmas music from around the world, including Australian works unknown in the USA.

-BLS Bands Joined the First BSO High School Open Rehearsal of the School Year in October, More to Follow
+BLS Bands Joined the First BSO High School Open Rehearsal of the School Year in October and November, Will Return in March

-The day starts at 9:30 am with a Q&A session with a BSO musician, who describes the music to be performed from a musician's perspective.
-The Q&A sessions is led by a BSO staff member.
-Armed with this additional perspective, students join the rehearsal, which runs from 10:30 am to about 1:00 pm.
+The day started at 9:30 am with a Q&A session with a BSO musician, who described the music to be performed from a musician's perspective.
+The Q&A sessions was led by a BSO staff member.
+Armed with this additional perspective, students joined the rehearsal.

 There are three open rehearsals scheduled for this school year: October 10, November 21, and March 27.
 Other BLS bands are expected to participate in the November and March rehearsals.